Reward is not enough: can we liberate AI from the reinforcement learning paradigm?: Reward is not enough for understanding intelligent economic activity

 Despite the existence of productive innovators and entrepreneurs who are sometimes rewarded with wealth, recognition, and influence for their activities, the {\em expected} reward flowing to a {\em typical} innovator and his or her family is likely negligible or, in relative terms, even mildly negative.
 The bulk of expected total rewards of productive innovation is most often captured by the rest of society.

-While it's possible to enhance the innovator's expected reward with such ephemeral virtues as "calling" and "personal fulfillment" in order to make the expected reward more positive, it is by no means self-evident why "calling" and "fulfillment" are available to but a small fraction of individuals.
-In order to maintain the centrality of rewards in the analysis of innovation and entrepreneurship it is necessary to include the cultural and institutional factors.
-How these factors contribute to entrepreneurs' and innovators' rewards given their individual trajectory, preferences, and constraints can by no means be described by a singular reward.
+While it's possible to enhance the innovator's expected reward with such ephemeral virtues as "calling" and "personal fulfilment" in order to make the expected reward more positive, it is by no means self-evident why "calling" and "fulfilment" are available to but a small fraction of individuals.
+To maintain the centrality of rewards in the analysis of innovation and entrepreneurship it is necessary to include the cultural and institutional factors.
+How these factors contribute to entrepreneurs' and innovators' rewards given their individual trajectories, preferences, and constraints can by no means be described by a singular reward.

 Capturing all sources of an entrepreneur's motivation, both intrinsic or extrinsic, in a singular reward function is an impossible task.
 Some are motivated more by the aspirations of financial success, others by affiliation or self-acceptance \cite{Grouzet_2005}.
 The goals and the very content of entrepreneurship differ in different cultures.